wsriley/e3d.us/index.md

 Using the spiral development pattern and accretionary styles since 1982.

-This is primarily a programmer for hire business for Warren Steven Riley Jr.  You can check out his career at [linked in](http://linkedin.com/in/wsriley)
+This is primarily a programmer for hire business for Warren Steven Riley Jr.  You can check out his career at [linked in.](http://linkedin.com/in/wsriley)

+You can find his resume as a pdf [here](http://e3d.us/wsr2019_resume.pdf)

 We also have an exciting free sci-fi ebook sample to read: